Affiliate disclosure: This post may contain affiliate links. Please see our Privacy Policy.

 Cooking the Jelly

-Add 4 cups of grape juice and 1 box of powdered pectin to a large pot (at least 8 quarts, as the mixture foams dramatically).
+Add the grape juice and powdered pectin to a large heavy-bottomed pot (at least 8 quarts, since the mixture foams dramatically).
 Stir to dissolve the pectin completely.
-Do NOT add sugar yet.
+Do not add sugar yet.
+Bring to a full rolling boil over high heat and boil hard for exactly 1 minute.

 Grape jelly at a rolling boil in pot